rishon22ashish-creator/melanoma-camera/README.md

 ### How to run it on your own machine

-1. Download streamlit_app.py, requirements.txt, and the 'models' folder
+1. Download streamlit_app.py, requirements.txt,

+2. Download the .keras file from 'models' and place it in a 'models' folder

 1. Install the requirements